r-moruju/CI_PP2_BJ/README.md

 5. I want to test my blackjack skills in a quiz
 6. I want to see what astrology says about my luck if I'm a superstitious player
 7. I want to see results after a game round
+8. I want to be able to see the credit left and total winnings
-8. I want to be able to play the game on desktop, tablet and mobile devices
+9. I want to be able to play the game on desktop, tablet and mobile devices
-9. I want to be able to get in touch with the developer
+10. I want to be able to get in touch with the developer
-10. I want to be sure that my message has been sent
+11. I want to be sure that my message has been sent

 ### Site Owner

-11. I want user to easily understand the game
+12. I want user to easily understand the game
-12. I want the user to be able to challenge their skills
+13. I want the user to be able to challenge their skills
-13. I want my game to be fully responsive
+14. I want my game to be fully responsive
-14. I want the user to come to a 404 error page instead of having to use the browser back button if they enter a url that does not exist
+15. I want the user to come to a 404 error page instead of having to use the browser back button if they enter a url that does not exist
-15. I want user to be able to contact me and provide their feedback
+16. I want user to be able to contact me and provide their feedback

 ## Design